Rochdale, Oldham & Bury

 CAMRA defines Real Cider or Perry as being fermented from the whole juice of fresh pressed apples or pears, without the use of concentrated or chaptilised juices.

 CAMRA has for a long time not approved the use of concentrated apple juice in the production of real cider.
 This is how large commercial producers are able to make 'cider' all year round.
 The new definition introduces the word 'chaptilised' which, in essence, is 'concentrated fermentable juice' produced by adding masses of sugar to the apple juice prior to fermentation.
 This is another process carried out by larger producers to enable them to store large quantities of high gravity alcohol prior to diluting it with water for sale to customers.
-The new definition means that several large scale producers like, for example, Broadoak, Gwynt Y Ddraig, Lilleys, Thatchers, Thistly Cross and Westons are no longer considered by CAMRA to produce real cider, even though they may produce still non-carbonated cider, which is still a traditional style of cider.
+The new definition means that several large scale producers like, for example, Broadoak, Gwynt Y Ddraig, Lilleys, Thatchers, Thistly Cross and Westons are no longer considered by CAMRA to produce real cider, even though they may produce a non-carbonated still cider.

 The popularity of real cider and perry is rising as more people discover how deliciously mellow and aromatic the flavours of naturally produced real cider can be, and CAMRA campaigns to raise the profile of real cider and perry as well as real ale.
 Real cider and perry can be sold by gravity from a 'bag in box' or other air tight container, often from a fridge or cool room behind the bar, however some pubs sell it by hand pump straight from the cellar.
 Unlike real ale, which has to be sold from the cask in a matter of days, real cider can be sold over a period of several weeks, if not longer, provided it is stored in cool surroundings.
 So why not make the change from drinking cold fizzy bland tasting cider and perry to the real thing?